 5 Village Lodge Road, Stratton Mountain

-Boasts 95 trails and 11 lifts, including a base-to-summit gondola.
 Ski and snowboard lessons for ages 3 and older.
 Childcare available for ages 6 weeks to 3 years.
 Snow tubing in the Coca Cola Tubing Park (must be at least 5 years old and 42 inches tall).
-Mini Snowmobile Rides for kids ages 2-7; riders 6 and older can drive their own mini Arctic Cat snowmobile on Saturdays and during holiday periods.
+Mini Snowmobile Rides for ages 6 and older; riders 6 and older can drive their own mini Arctic Cat snowmobile on Saturdays and during holiday periods.

 1 Skimobile Road, North Conway

-10-lane tubing park open weekends (Friday-Sunday) and major holidays, including Martin Luther King, Jr. Day.
+The 10-lane tubing park open weekends (Friday-Sunday) and major holidays, including Martin Luther King, Jr. Day.
 Has 57 trails, nine lifts, and five terrain parks.
-I Wanna Ski program for ages 3-5, I Wanna Snowboard program for ages 5-7, and group lessons for ages 3-14.
-GET (Guaranteed Easy Turns) skiing and snowboarding program for ages 8 and older.
-Mountain Adventure Park features the Mountain Coaster, Soaring Eagle Zipline, and Giant Swing.
-Children must be at least 3-years-old and 38 inches tall to ride the Mountain Coaster.
+The Playroom can accommodate children aged six months to five years and the staff will try to accommodate families with special needs with sufficient notice.
+Lessons offered include the I Wanna Ski program for ages 3-5, I Wanna Snowboard program for ages 5-7, and group lessons for ages 4-14.